 My thoughts went to Doubting Thomas and the tell-tale puncture wounds on Jesus’ hands.
 Sam’s hands went to the lever at the side of his seat, reclining it all the way back to its recumbent position so he could, likewise, recline.
 Thirty minutes later I pushed the shifter all the way forward, parking the car in the pullout on the side of the road overlooking our spot.

-No scientific study needs doing to prove there is a direct correlation between quality and access, at least in regards to fishing holes.
-This particular spot lies in a secluded bend of the river at the bottom of a precipice that is nearly 90 degrees vertical when you first jump in from the top of the bluff.
-Guarded by various spiny succulents, the possibility of splashing into the water at high speed, perforated by ten thousand cactus quills acquired on the tumble down is a distinct caution, but you’d more than likely just bash your skull to smithereens or break your neck on the boulders at the bottom of the hill that form the border twixt the drop and the cold, deep river.
+This particular bend of the river lies at the bottom of a precipice that is nearly 90 degrees vertical when you first jump in from the top of the bluff.
+Guarded by various spiny succulents, the possibility of splashing into the water at high speed, perforated by ten thousand cactus quills acquired on the tumble down is a distinct caution, but you’d more than likely just bash your skull to smithereens or break your neck on the boulders at the bottom of the hill that border the land and the river.

-After the initial jump, I regained my feet and walk-slid sideways down the switchbacking trail.
-Once at the bottom the reward for successfully descending is a rock overhanging the river that has a notch cut from it that acts as a surprisingly comfortable and ergonomic chair.
+After the initial jump, I regained my feet and worked my way down the steep switchbacks with a mincing sidestep.
+Once at the bottom the reward for successfully descending a rock overhanging the river that has a notch cut from it that acts as a surprisingly comfortable and ergonomic chair.
 It was from this vantage that I made my first cast.

 Sam had hung back, knowing from the last time we were here he could watch the silver flash of the stick bait reflecting in the sunlight as the shadows of the predators materialized like phantoms from the deep channel I was casting to over the sand bar midstream.